brojkov/arduino-pwm-input/README.md

 ## Background
 I wrote this when I could not find Arduino code online that could accurately read 25kHz pwm signals and handle all the edge cases.

-The only way to get sufficiently accurate timing on an arduino input is to use the input capture interrupt with a hardware timer.
-You must use Timer1, as you will need 16 bits.
-This uses pin PB0, or pin 8 on the Uno.
-It also means that functionality which relies on Timer1 will not be avaliable.

 **Edge cases you must handle for reliable PWM**
 * 100% or 0% PWM signal with no edges
 * Sporadically missing edges, or edges which do not reliably trigger the interrupt.
 This can happen when a PWM signal is close to 0 or 100%